PARTY LIKE IT'S 2008 (some text hidden)

 By Jonathan Crouch

-Peugeot's 2008 is a more sophisticated thing in second generation form.
-Jonathan Crouch takes a look.
+Peugeot's 2008 is now an even more sophisticated small SUV.
+Jonathan Crouch takes a look at the revised version.

 Peugeot's second generation 2008 is a small SUV that offers an arguably more sophisticated take on the kind of little urban Crossover-style design popularised by cars like Nissan's Juke.
 Supermini-based, it offers all the advantages of that compact runabout you were thinking of, together with the kind of added space, style and light off road driveability you probably never expected to be able to enjoy on a small car budget.
-This MK2 design gets a new platform, a fresh look and a completely redesigned interior, all of it targeting what the brand hopes will be a younger buyer.
-There's an all-electric version too.
+This revised version of the MK2 model gets a smarter look and a new full-Hybrid engine option.
+There's a bigger battery for the all-electric version too.

 Fashion can take many forms, especially when it comes to segments in the automotive market.
-Here, we're going to look at one of them, the supermini-based compact SUV Crossover, epitomised in this case by this second generation version of Peugeot's 2008.
+Here, we're going to look at one of them, the supermini-based compact SUV Crossover, epitomised in this case by this improved version of Peugeot's second generation 2008.
 Its chosen sector may be fashion-led but here's a car that still emphasises sense and sensibility in what has become an ever-more competitive class.
-Over half a million versions of the first generation 2008 were sold and Peugeot has similarly high hopes for this, its successor.
-It switches to a properly modern chassis, the CMP platform for B and C segment cars that's used by the MK2 Peugeot 208 and also shared with the DS 3 Crossback and the new Vauxhall Corsa.
-Crucially, this can support both fossil-fuelled engines and all-electric powertrains - and does in this case.
+This MK2 model first arrived in 2019, was Europe's best selling B-segment SUV in 2021 and has sold 700,000 units since launch, helped by the success of the e-2008 full-electric variant, which in 2022 accounted for 17.4% of sales.
+The key changes with this updated 2008 model range include a visual overhaul, a new Hybrid engine option and a larger battery for the EV version.
 Will it all be enough to allow this contender to retain its place as one of the more popular picks in this sector?
 Let's find out.

 Despite its beefy looks, the 2008 is still front-wheel drive only.
 Engine-wise, there are three very different powertrains to choose from.
-If you know the Peugeot brand, you might not be too surprised to hear that the available petrol unit is the 1.2-litre three cylinder PureTech powerplant, in this case developing either 100, 130 or 155hp.
-The base version is manual only and the 130hp model is optionally available with an 8-speed EAT8 auto gearbox that you have to have on the fastest derivative.
-The diesel is the company's usual 1.5-litre BlueHDi engine with 100hp.
-As for the all-electric e-2008 version, well just one variant of that will be available featuring a 50kWh battery mated to a 100kW electric motor, this confection developing a healthy 134hp and offering a claimed maximum WLTP range of 193 miles.
-Of course, as you'd expect in a modern supermini-based small SUV, you can get all the usual driver assistance features. things like lane keep assist to stop you from drifting out of your lane, with subtle steering intervention to ease you back to where you ought to be.
-And an autonomous parking system which is capable of automatically controlling acceleration, braking and steering when entering or leaving a parking space. there's also a traffic sign recognition system that can work with the integrated speed limiter and make sure that you never exceed the stated limit of the road you're on.
+If you know the Peugeot brand, you might not be too surprised to hear that the available petrol unit is the usual 1.2-litre three cylinder PureTech powerplant, in this case developing either 100 or 130hp with a choice of 6-speed manual or 8-speed automatic transmission.
+What's more surprising is that this long-running powertrain doesn't feature the 48V mild hybrid tech recently introduced in the only slightly larger 3008 SUV.
+Instead, there's a stronger dose of combustion-based electrification further up the range with the introduction of a full-Hybrid version, which combines PureTech petrol power with an electric motor to produce a total output of 136bhp and features a battery that's able to recharge at low speeds around town.
+Peugeot reckons that this powertrain can operate more than 50% of the time in electric mode in urban conditions.
+This powerplant replaces the previous 1.5-litre BlueHDi diesel unit.
+As for the all-electric e-2008 version, well that now gets a larger 54kWh battery (up from 50kWh) now good for 252 miles (up from 214 miles), this power source driving an electric motor boosted in power by 18% to 153bhp.
+As before, as you'd expect in a modern supermini-based small SUV, you can get all the usual driver assistance features.
+Things like lane keep assist to stop you from drifting out of your lane, with subtle steering intervention to ease you back to where you ought to be.
+And an autonomous parking system which is capable of automatically controlling acceleration, braking and steering when entering or leaving a parking space.
+There's also a traffic sign recognition system that can work with the integrated speed limiter and make sure that you never exceed the stated limit of the road you're on.

 To see the full road test text contact us on 0330 0020 227